jacobselbe/hire-me-faster-node-capstone/README.md

 ## Development Road Map
 Features for future iterations include:
+1. Email functionality
+    * Integration of Google Sign-In
+    * Integration of Gmail Api
-1. Integration of Indeed API allowing
+2. Integration of Indeed API allowing
     * Resume builder
     * Direct apply to job postings
-2. More robust email functionality
 3. More detailed and insightful statistics